9dl/AuthX/README.md

 2. Run the `Request()` function to authenticate the user.
 3. AuthX will fetch the user credentials from Pastebin and compare them with the current HWID and PC name.
 4. Depending on the authentication result, different response messages will be displayed in the console.

-Warning: AuthX for private projects only.
-Lacks protection against hacking or reversing.
-Not suitable for production use.
 ```

 ## Current Features